Tuesday 12 February 2019

 • Question: many teachers only concentrate on assessment and check learning there.
 Not so much the conveying of information during the process of learning.
 How can I help them convey their information through H5P?

-• Developed the proposals below to state the role of H5P in the organisation and how it will support academics, and to promote H5P, one at organisational level and other for academics, the bits in red are still in development/not used:
+• Developed the proposals below, underpinned with the Barbara Minto's Pyramid Principle, to state the role of H5P in the organisation and how it will support academics, and to promote H5P, one at organisational level and other for academics, the bits in red are still in development/not used:

 Organisational level: